ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Code-examples.md

 A common term you might hear in programming/software engineering spaces is DRY:
 > The *DRY* principle: *Don't repeat yourself*.

 This principle comes from the idea that: if you repeat yourself a lot in code, making changes in the future becomes much more cumbersome.
-A result of taking on this principle can help a lot with making code scalable as it often results in more modular code.
+Taking on this principle can help a lot with making code scalable as it often results in more modular code.

 However, one can go too far with DRY and end up with difficult to understand code.
 You do not *need* code to be heavily abstracted wherever possible.
-The DRY principle should be used when the repetition becomes a problem, not when it might *become* a problem.
+The DRY principle should be used when the repetition becomes a problem, not when it "might become a problem".
 :::

 ## Style

 As mentioned [here](./Conducting-a-code-review.md#useful-style), matters of style usually comes down to the reviewers personal preference.
 Such comments on code style are classed as 'nits' and generally should be avoided in a code review.
-Nits usually distract developers away from the actual problems present in the code base.
+Nits usually distract developers away from the actual problems present in the codebase.
 Making comments about specific libraries used, variable name intracies *etc.* is not helpful to the reviewee (and usually discourages developers from contributing in the future).

 Style should only be taken into account if it helps with consistency across the codebase.